 First, please read the section on ‘How to set up a group’

-There is no single formula for developing a successful and effective City of Sanctuary local group.
+There is no single formula for working towards becoming a City of Sanctuary*, or indeed for developing a successful and effective City of Sanctuary local group.
 Local circumstances vary and solutions which work in one area may not be appropriate or feasible in another.
 Numbers of asylum seekers and refugees vary hugely from one location to another.
 While progress on developing a culture of welcome can only be achieved by City of Sanctuary working with and through local groups and organisations, each local area is faced with a different mix and has to adapt accordingly.

-In general terms groups should work towards undertaking the following actions:-
+In general terms when working towards building a City of Sanctuary, a group should work towards undertaking the following actions:-

 - Develop a strategy, agreed by the main supporting organisations, for how the city, town or area is to continue working towards greater inclusion and equality for refugees and people seeking sanctuary, as well as greater public awareness, through a range of initiatives, projects and activities.
 Examples could include:-